 What will we do with your personal information?

-We will use the information that you provide for a number of different reasons and upon different legal bases depending on the reason for which we have collected or obtained or obtained your personal information.
-We do this in order to manage all aspects of our contracted service to you.
+Our main legal basis for processing personal data is where it is necessary for the purpose of the legitimate interests pursued by Anchor Hanover or by a third party to process your information in order to manage all aspects of our relationship with you.
+We will use the information that you provide for a number of different reasons and different legal bases may apply depending on the reason for which we have collected or obtained your personal information.
 The main reasons we process your information are to:

-- to collect any payments, benefits or grants – this is necessary for the performance of our contract with you and in pursuance of Anchor's legitimate interests;
+- To collect any payments, benefits or grants – this is necessary for the performance of our contract with you and in pursuance of Anchor Hanover's legitimate interests;

 Sharing your information with others